Muslim Women are Poised to Become the World’s Next Superpower

 There is a fine line between brands who truly represent the Muslim identity and those who merely try to profit from its inherent diversity, particularly, according to Dutta, “if they distribute media that includes them but is not made by them.”

-Unapologetically Muslim explores Muslim identity in the US, UK, and Indonesia and explains how marketers can meaningfully communicate with Muslim women.
+Unapologetically Muslim explores Muslim identity in the US, UK, and Indonesia and explains how Marketing for Halal Industries can meaningfully communicate with Muslim women.
 Get the full report here.

 Contact us today for a free consultation or to learn how we can help you with international and multicultural marketing solutions, including strategy, broadcast and digital advertising, SMM, PPC, SEO, and content marketing.